Imtra product expert Prentice Weathers answers common questions that highlight the differences between fin and gyroscopic stabilization.

 Think of an airplane, which you can bank by changing the air flow over the ailerons (trailing-edge flaps) on the plane’s wings and tail.
 Fin stabilizers use water flow in a similar way, causing a boat to “bank.”
 If the boat rolls in one direction, we angle the fins to generate an opposing force.
 If you have ever stuck your arm out of the car window on the highway, you know that angling your flat hand will cause your arm to go up or down depending on which direction you rotate your hand.
 The fins moving through the water basically create the same effect.
 When the boat is not moving, there’s no water flow across the fins, so motion is created by moving the fins rapidly side to side like a hovering fish.
 By creating a force in opposition to the boat’s roll, the boat will stabilize.

-What motions impact the effectiveness of ship stabilization systems?
+What motions impact the effectiveness of boat stabilization systems?

 The frequency of the wave makes the most difference—that’s the time from the top of one wave to the top of the next.
 There is also something called the “roll period” of the boat.
 This is the time it takes for a boat to roll to one side, then other, and then back to center.
 A 3.5- to 4-second roll period is what people are most sensitive to in terms of motion sickness.
 It also happens to be the natural roll period of most motor yachts in the range of about 55 to 90 feet, so stabilizers become particularly useful on these yachts.
 Of course, stabilizers will control unwanted boat roll on any size boat.

-Do gryo and fin stabilizers work better when a boat is at-anchor or underway?
+Do gyro and fin stabilizers work better when a boat is at-anchor or underway?

 Both systems will improve stability in both situations if sized properly.
 Fin stabilizers work best when the boat is moving, but bigger fins are needed for optimum at-rest performance than for underway performance.
 That’s a trade-off that may lead to different decisions, depending on how a boat will be used.
 Gyros, on the other hand, work best when the boat is stationary, or moving at slow speeds; larger gyros are needed to provide good stabilization when the boat is underway.
 This also requires analysis of how the boat will be used and when best performance is most important.